 At our treatment center, our philosophy is based on the approach that treatment should be centered on patients and their families.
 We train, facility wide, on the Nurtured Heart Approach in order to provide our patients and their families with inner wealth and opportunities to grow.
 We are dedicated to using evidence-based treatment modalities on every unit to ensure that patients and their families have the highest likelihood of obtaining long-term, successful outcomes.
 It is our mission to provide high-quality, comprehensive behavioral and mental healthcare services to children, adolescents, and their families by offering a fully array of therapeutic interventions across a vast spectrum of care.
 All of our services are individualized, culturally sensitive, and fully centered on our patients and their families.
 The clinical emphasis at our treatment center is placed on assessment, treatment planning, discharge, and aftercare planning, with the all-encompassing goal of preparing patients to have a successful future in home, at school, and within the community.

 Here at Desert Hills, we have 10 distinct units, each of which features treatment that is designed specifically to address the needs of a wide variety of populations.
 Each unit follows a chief treatment modality throughout its programming, which coincides with the needs of the patients on that particular unit.
 Our treatment center strives to use evidence-based treatment modalities on every unit in order to ensure that patients have the highest likelihood of obtaining long-term, successful outcomes.
 Described in more detail below are some of the services that our treatment center affords our patients:

-Medication management: Medication management is provided for all patients throughout each one of our treatment programs.
+Medication management: Medication management is provided for all patients throughout each one of our treatment options.
 This is done so as to make sure that each patient is fully supported in getting all of his or her medication needs taken care of, while simultaneously being properly monitored to ensure the therapeutic effectiveness of any medications that have been prescribed.